 Purchase Price and Payment

 (a) The buyer agrees to pay us, in addition to the hammer price of the lot, the buyer’s premium and any applicable sales tax (the ‘Purchase Price’).
-The buyer’s premium is 26% of the hammer price up to and including HK$5,000,000, 21% of the portion of the hammer price above HK$5,000,000 up to and including HK$50,000,000 and 14.5% of the portion of the hammer price above HK$50,000,000.
+The buyer’s premium is 27% of the hammer price up to and including HK$7,500,000, 21% of the portion of the hammer price above HK$7,500,000 up to and including HK$50,000,000 and 14.5% of the portion of the hammer price above HK$50,000,000.
 Phillips reserves the right to pay from our compensation an introductory commission to one or more third parties for assisting in the sale of property offered and sold at auction.

-(c) As a courtesy to clients, Phillips will accept American Express, Visa, MasterCard and China Union Pay to pay for invoices of HK$800,000 or less per auction.
-China Union Pay is accepted for in-person transactions only.
+As a courtesy to clients who have bid or bought in our sales previously, Phillips will accept American Express, Visa, MasterCard and China Union Pay to pay for invoices of HK$800,000 or less per auction.

 (d) Title in a purchased lot will not pass until Phillips has received the Purchase Price for that lot in cleared funds.
 Phillips is not obliged to release a lot to the buyer until title in the lot has passed and appropriate identification has been provided, and any earlier release does not affect the passing of title or the buyer’s unconditional obligation to pay the Purchase Price.